ysharplanguage/FastJsonParser/README.md

 Indeed, pure parsing + deserialization speed isn't in fact my *long term* goal, or not for any *arbitrary* JSON input, anyway.
 For another, and broader project - still in design stage - that I have, I plan to use JSON as a "malleable" IR (intermediate representation) for code and meta data transformations that I'll have to make happen in-between a high level source language (e.g., C#, or F#,...) and the target CIL (or some other lower target).

-[Json.NET](http://james.newtonking.com/json)'s deserialization performance is great, and so is [ServiceStack](https://github.com/ServiceStack/ServiceStack)'s - [really, they are, already](http://theburningmonk.com/benchmarks/) - but I would like to have something of my own in my toolbox much smaller/more manageable (in terms of # of SLOC), and simpler to extend, for whatever unforeseen requirements of the deserialization process (from JSON text into CLR types and values) I may have to tackle.
+[Json.NET](http://james.newtonking.com/json)'s deserialization performance is great, and so is [ServiceStack](https://github.com/ServiceStack/ServiceStack)'s - [really, they are, already](http://theburningmonk.com/benchmarks/) - but I would like to have something of my own in my toolbox much smaller / more manageable (in terms of # of SLOC), and simpler to extend, for whatever unforeseen requirements of the deserialization process (from JSON text into CLR types and values) I may have to tackle.

 From an earlier experiment on that other project, I found out that I will *not* need a *generic* way to solve a *specific* deserialization sub-problem very efficiently (which nobody can really do - as there is "no silver bullet" / "one size fits all" for that matter), but instead I will only need a *specific* way to solve it efficiently, by extending this small parser's functionality only where and how that's exactly needed (while trying to maintain its good performance).